EldariaDevelopment/EldariaDevelopment/README.md

 ## Introduction
-I am a full-stack web developer using and a intermediate-advanced Skripter.
+I am a front-end web developer using and a intermediate-advanced Skripter.
 I am practicing Java, and learning CSS and HTML.
 I've programmed for many servers over 3 years of development.
 I am 14 and have had experience with, server development, server hosting, Skript, moderation, management, administration, and event hosting.
 ```python
 class Almond:
   def __init__(self, pronouns, name, age, tools):